Explore The World Of Salt Mystic

 Four key strategies form the backbone of any Salt Mystic game.
 You build a 30-card deck for each game from a wider set of cards depending on the terrain and scenario.
 Unlike a lot of other card-based games with deckbuilding components like this, with Salt Mystic, you don’t have to endlessly chase specific cards by randomly purchasing boxes with unknown cards inside.

-And War Marshal Karak: Hammer Of The Red Witch, vanguard commander for the mighty mountain city of Alson.
+War Marshal Karak: Hammer of the Red Witch is vanguard commander for the mighty mountain city of Alson.
 Intimidating in his own right on the battlefield, Karak leverages a secret pact with the terrifying Red Witch nation to call down fiends from the shadows to snatch away his enemies.

 Read more about Segmond, Karak, and the unique outlaws, renegades, snipers, and warriors they command in the Sourcebook And Core Rules